ananthchellappa/excel/README.md

 # excel
 Personal macro workbook and other helpful stuff

-Please check out the YouTube video on how to use this (coming soon)
+Please check out the YouTube video on how to use this https://youtu.be/TLteaxtuxoo

 What is the personal macro workbook and why should you care :